nashetty/Java-Masters-Final-Project-group-1/documentation/projectRequirements.md

     - Will user authentication and authorisation be needed in the future?
 If so, what methods should be used?
 5. **Additional Endpoints**:
     - Would an endpoint for the energy company to input and manage additional energy types be beneficial, enabling a comparison with user-reported energy data to provide a comprehensive analysis of generated versus used energy?
+6. **Basic Front End**:
+    - Should a simple front end be developed to allow users to upload energy readings, select a period with a dropdown menu, calculate the Net Energy Difference,and view the results?